UPPMAX/programming_formalisms/docs/optimisation/runtime_speed_profiles.md

   Also, Amdahls law ignores the overhead of parallel
   code: there is CPU power needed to let the processes communicate with each other.
-  Also, parallalized code is commonly harder to debug (with irreproducible bugs) and harder to read.
-  What do you think the literature states about parallelizing code?
+  What do you think the literature states for/against parallelizing code?

 ???- question "Answer"

-    It is a valid technique to make code go faster, just don't expect miracles that come without a cost.
+    Parallelization/concurrency is a valid technique to make code go faster, just don't expect miracles that come without a cost:

+    - Concurrency does not always improve performance `[Martin, 2009, p.
+179]`
+    - Concurrency will change your software architecture `[Martin, 2009, p.
+179]`
+    - Concurrency incurs overhead, both in CPU and code` [Martin, 2009, p.
+179]`
+    - Correct concurrency is complex, even for simple problems `[Martin, 2009, p.
+179]`
+    - Concurrency bugs are not usually repeatable `[Martin, 2009, p.
+180]`

 ## Exercise 7: should I unroll my for loops?